Leukas/CUTE/README.md

 ## CUTE: Character-Level Understanding of Tokens Evaluation

-This repo contains our benchmark, CUTE, as detailed in _CUTE: Measuring LLMs’ Understanding of Their Tokens_ (link to be added soon).
+This repo contains our benchmark, CUTE, as detailed in [_CUTE: Measuring LLMs’ Understanding of Their Tokens_](https://arxiv.org/abs/2409.15452).
 We evaluate LLM's understanding of orthography, finding that most seem to understand spelling pretty well, but aren't as good at manipulating sequences on the character level.

 We will present CUTE at EMNLP 2024!